satya164/react-navigation-addons/README.md

 React Navigation Add-ons
 ========================

-**NOTE: This is an experiment.
-If you want to use this in your app, please copy the files instead of using the repo directly.
-The API can change anytime or the repo might be deleted.**
+**NOTE: Features such as navigation events are already available in React Navigation and this library is no longer maintained.
+Please don't use it in your app.**

 Useful addons for React Navigation.